Beets Staked Sonic (STS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Beets Staked Sonic Historical Price

-According to the latest data gathered on Beets Staked Sonic live price page, the current price of Beets Staked Sonic is 0.584731USD.
-The circulating supply of Beets Staked Sonic(STS) is 221.49M STS , giving it a market capitalization of $129.51M.
+According to the latest data gathered on Beets Staked Sonic live price page, the current price of Beets Staked Sonic is 0.55691USD.
+The circulating supply of Beets Staked Sonic(STS) is 222.07M STS , giving it a market capitalization of $123.34M.

 The Beets Staked Sonic Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.